There are several metrics that a business relies on to measure its performance.

 2. Sustainable Growth

-By keeping CAC in check, businesses can achieve sustainable growth.
+By controlling CAC, businesses can achieve sustainable growth.
 If the customer acquisition cost is properly managed and aligned with the Customer Lifetime Value (LTV), the business can expect profitable returns over the long run.
 This is especially crucial for startups and businesses hoping to grow while maintaining stability.

 3. Investment And Resource Allocation